 Words like 'faith', 'religion' and 'spirituality' mean different things to different people.
 Some people identify as 'spiritual', but don't belong to any religion or faith group.
 Others find even the label 'spiritual' doesn't fit.

-Chaplains are made up of a team of multifaith based servant leaders.
+Chaplains are made up of a team of multifaith based faith and spiritual leaders.
 They are approachable and take an active interest in helping others in a range of practical ways like: leading prayer, meditation, scripture study, conducting lectures, or blessing spaces.
 You can contact them to discuss your spiritual interests.
 They can also assist you with personal and spiritual growth, provide information on their faith’s beliefs and practices, conduct ceremonies, discuss the meaning or purpose of life, and attend to life passages (like births, marriages, deaths).
-In times of crisis, uncertainty or celebration – it can help to have a neutral voice to help you through these moments to gain clarity.
+In times of crisis, uncertainty or celebration it can help to have someone to talk to, helping you to gain insight and to grow spiritually through these moments.

 The Muslim Prayer Room is located at the City Campus on the ground floor of WU Building (corner of Wakefield and St Paul Streets).